Scott Wilson (actor): Career

-Wilson was born and raised in the town of Thomasville, Georgia.
 In his first three films he portrayed characters suspected of murder.
-In his debut film, Wilson played a murder suspect in In the Heat of the Night (1967).
-Wilson appeared in Sparta, Illinois where In the Heat of the Night was filmed, on March 15, 2014, to celebrate the city's 175th anniversary in reference to his debut appearance in the film.
+In his debut film, a 25-year-old Wilson played a murder suspect in In the Heat of the Night (1967).
+Director Norman Jewison spotted him a local stage production, and cast him thanks to his quintessential "everyman Southerner" appearance and mannerisms.

 His follow-up role, in the same year, was in the film version of In Cold Blood, based on the book of the same name by Truman Capote.
 Wilson portrayed real-life murderer Richard Hickock, while Robert Blake played his partner, Perry Smith.

 Director Richard Brooks cast Wilson and Blake in the starring roles specifically because they were unknown at the time.
 The director passed over better-known actors, including Steve McQueen and Paul Newman, for the parts.
 Wilson later explained Brooks' casting motivations: "Brooks hired two 'unknowns' and he wanted to keep it that way.
 We were treated like two killers he had somehow run across."

 The film earned Wilson an appearance on the cover of Life magazine, published on May 12, 1967.
 Wilson was just 25 years old at the time.
 The cover features Truman Capote standing between Wilson and Blake on an empty highway in Kansas.
 The caption, Nightmare Revisited, appears with them on the cover.

-Wilson appeared in The Great Gatsby in 1974 opposite Robert Redford.
+In 1974 Wilson appeared as a revengeful cuckold bearing his same surname in The Great Gatsby opposite Robert Redford.
 He received a 1980 Golden Globe nomination for Best Supporting Actor for his performance in The Ninth Configuration by director and friend William Peter Blatty.
 He lost the Golden Globe to Timothy Hutton.
 In 1995 Wilson got attention for his role as a prison chaplain in Dead Man Walking, starring Susan Sarandon and Sean Penn, based on the book of the same name by Sister Helen Prejean.